mistral2e/Piggott_APSM_monitoring/VoltageAnalysis_ndec.md

 <img src="./Voltage_Analysis/fc_Bins_plot_all_ndec.png" width="600" />
 ( Statorschrägstellung = Stator Inclination ; Rotorauslenkung = Rotor Deviation; Ordnungszahl = harmonic)

-**Results**
-As shown in the chart can the rotor deviation be detected with the attached algorithm and a focus on the 3rd and 5th harmonic.
+**Results:** As shown in the chart can the rotor deviation be detected with the attached algorithm and a focus on the 3rd and 5th harmonic.

 ## Ideas for the improvement of the Algorithm
 * automatic variation of the bin width